jdmax/QMeterSim/README.md

 <a id="3">[3]</a>
-Seely, et. al. "Simulation and Tuning of teh TUNL NMR System," Proceedings of the Workshop on NMR in Polarized Targets (1998)
+Seely, et. al. "Simulation and Tuning of the TUNL NMR System," Proceedings of the Workshop on NMR in Polarized Targets (1998)